zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

-zhmc_partition_cp_processor_usage_ratio                 C     G     Usage ratio across all CP processors of the partition zhmc_partition_ifl_processor_usage_ratio                C     G     Usage ratio across all IFL processors of the partition zhmc_partition_icf_processor_usage_ratio                C     G     Usage ratio across all ICF processors of the partition zhmc_partition_cbp_processor_usage_ratio                C     G     Usage ratio across all CBP processors of the partition zhmc_partition_iip_processor_usage_ratio                C     G     Usage ratio across all IIP processors of the partition zhmc_partition_accelerator_adapter_usage_ratio          D     G     Usage ratio of all accelerator adapters of the partition zhmc_partition_crypto_adapter_usage_ratio               D     G     Usage ratio of all crypto adapters of the partition
+zhmc_partition_cp_processor_usage_ratio                 C     G     Usage ratio across all CP processors of the partition zhmc_partition_ifl_processor_usage_ratio                C     G     Usage ratio across all IFL processors of the partition zhmc_partition_icf_processor_usage_ratio                C     G     Usage ratio across all ICF processors of the partition zhmc_partition_cbp_processor_usage_ratio                C     G     Usage ratio across all CBP processors of the partition; only for z14-z15 zhmc_partition_iip_processor_usage_ratio                C     G     Usage ratio across all IIP processors of the partition zhmc_partition_accelerator_adapter_usage_ratio          D     G     Usage ratio of all accelerator adapters of the partition zhmc_partition_crypto_adapter_usage_ratio               D     G     Usage ratio of all crypto adapters of the partition